IN CAREs ECHO

 Harm Reduction Program Manager | Indiana Department of Health: Division of HIV/STD & Viral Hepatitis

-Ms. Chapman received her Master of Public Health with a concentration in Behavioral Health Science from Indiana University School of Medicine Department of Public Health.
-Ms. Chapman has earned Certified in Public Health, Certified Health Education Specialist, and Community Health Worker credentials.
+Erika holds a Bachelor of Science in Psychology and minors in Theatre and Art from Saint Mary-of-the-Woods College.
+She earned her Master of Public Health with a concentration in Behavioral Health Science from Indiana University School of Medicine Department of Public Health.
+She has also earned Certified in Public Health, Certified Health Education Specialist, and Community Health Worker credentials.
+Outside of her work Erika loves to travel, knit, and pester her husband and two cats.

 Chief Tom Synan